Don’t see your question listed here? Contact the Volunteer Programs.

 Can my children volunteer?

 Yes, though not all volunteer projects are suitable for children.
 Check the project description for details.
 All children under the age of 18 must have written permission from a parent or guardian before volunteering.
-Permission forms will be available at volunteer events, or can usually be obtained from the supervisor in advance.
+If volunteering in a group, permission forms will be provided at check in or when you register.
+If the person under 18 is volunteering individually, there will be a section on their SF-301A Service Agreement form the parent or legal guardian will have to complete.

 Can international visitors volunteer?